August 23, 2023

 Try Kota.

-Kota is a digital employee benefits app that allows you to manage, pay, and scale your health and pension benefits globally from a single centralised platform.
+Kota is a digital employee benefits app that allows employers to manage, pay, and scale your pension benefits globally from a single centralised platform.

 With Kota, you can:

-• Enrol your staff in award-winning pension schemes within minutes.
+Enrol your staff in a compliant Irish Life pension scheme within minutes.

 Join Kota today and empower your people with our all-in-one digital pension app.